pjburnhill/xbox-cloud-gaming-wrapper/README.md

 # Windows - package and create installer to ./out
 npm run make

-# OSX - package and create zip to ./out -- Untested!
+# OSX - package and create zip to ./out
 npm run make-mac
 ```